marcosjroig/MovieApiSolution/README.md

 ## Installation
 This repo has 2 folders:
 - __Database__: that has 3 scripts that need to be executed in order.
-- __MovieApi__: is the Web API solution with a folder for the API, another one for the Model and another one for the Data Access Leyer.
-In addition there are Unit test projects.
+- __MovieApi__: is the Web API solution with a folder for the API, another one for the Model and another one for the Data Access Layer.
+In addition, there are Unit test projects.

 After downloading this repo and unzip it, please follow the next instructions to configure everything.